mercurius-js/mercurius/docs/api/options.md

 - `defineMutation`: Boolean.
 Add the empty Mutation definition if schema is not defined (Default: `false`).
 - `errorHandler`: `Function`  or `boolean`.
 Change the default error handler (Default: `true`). _Note: If a custom error handler is defined, it should return the standardized response format according to [GraphQL spec](https://graphql.org/learn/serving-over-http/#response)._
 - `errorFormatter`: `Function`.
 Change the default error formatter.
 Allows the status code of the response to be set, and a GraphQL response for the error to be defined.
 This can be used to format errors for batched queries, which return a successful response overall but individual errors, or to obfuscate or format internal errors.
 The first argument is the error object, while the second one _might_ be the context if it is available.
 - `queryDepth`: `Integer`.
-The maximum depth allowed for a single query. _Note: GraphiQL IDE (or Playground IDE) sends an introspection query when it starts up.
+The maximum depth allowed for a single query. _Note: GraphiQL IDE sends an introspection query when it starts up.
 This query has a depth of 7 so when the `queryDepth` value is smaller than 7 this query will fail with a `Bad Request` error_
 - `validationRules`: `Function` or `Function[]`.
 Optional additional validation rules that the queries must satisfy in addition to those defined by the GraphQL specification.
 When using `Function`, arguments include additional data from graphql request and the return value must be validation rules `Function[]`.
 - `subscription`: Boolean | Object.
 Enable subscriptions.
 It uses [mqemitter](https://github.com/mcollina/mqemitter) when it is true and exposes the pubsub interface to `app.graphql.pubsub`.
 To use a custom emitter set the value to an object containing the emitter.
   - `subscription.emitter`: Custom emitter.